patternfly/patternfly-elements/elements/pfe-navigation/documentation/implementation.md

 </li>
 ```

-If there is JS behavior on the page for the 'custom-link' and it _does not_ go to a new page, it's better to make this a button tag, e.g.:
+If there is JS behavior on the page for the 'secondary-link' and it _does not_ go to a new page, it's better to make this a button tag, e.g.:
 ```html
 <li slot="secondary-links">
   <button>